-- 15. Fill to Cold Full level (9) on hydraulic tank gauge. - Fill pump cases at return line cap (8) in return line until manifold will not take any more oil.
-Use new hydraulic oil filtered through a 10-micron filter. - 17.
-Install and securely tighten return line cap (8) as soon as oil appears. - 18.
-Check for hydraulic leaks and correct if found. - Fill hydraulic tank to FULL COLD LEVEL-90 to 94% while watching hydraulic tank display on information screen.
-Use proper hydraulic oil (see Section 9 or Lubrication Folio 2129).
+- Replace desiccant breather when indicated (see instructions earlier in this section). - Replace return filter element (1) as instructed earlier in this section. - 11.
+Fully close drain valve (7) and remove rubber hose. - 12.
+Remove return line cap (8) from return manifold. - Fill hydraulic tank to FULL COLD LEVEL 90 to 94% while watching hydraulic tank display on information screen.
+Use proper hydraulic oil (see Folio 2129).

 Do not fill tank to 100%.
-Oil will flow out of breather when the system heats up.
+Oil will flow out of breather.

-- 20. Check tank level and refill as required. - 21.
-Start engine and allow hydraulic system to return to normal operating pressure and temperature.
-Check for leaks and tighten parts as required. - 22.
-Stop engine, check tank level, and refill as required. - NOTE: If the hydraulic system was extremely dirty (gum or lacquer formation on parts indicated by erratic, jerky, or sluggish operation) repeat Changing Oil procedure after 48 hours of operation.
+- 14. Check tank level and refill as required. - 15.
+Start the engine and allow hydraulic system to return to normal operating pressure and temperature.
+Check for leaks and tighten parts as required. - 16.
+Stop the engine, check tank level, and refill as required.

+NOTE: If the hydraulic system was extremely dirty (gum or lacquer formation on parts indicated by erratic, jerky, or sluggish operation) repeat Changing Oil procedure after 48 hours of operation.